 Rossio has played an important role in Lisbon’s history since the medieval times.
 The open area made it once ideal for marketplaces and fairs, military parades, political rallies, bullfighting, and even “autos-de-fé”, the public ritual of punishing heretics during the Portuguese Inquisition.

 With the 1755 earthquake, several buildings were destroyed, and the square was converted into the rectangular shape plaza you see today, with a number of buildings occupied by hotels and cafés.

 While still part of Lisbon’s life – many locals cross the square daily on their way to Rua Augusta and the nearby streets – nowadays Rossio only occasionally witnesses political rallies and other public gatherings.

-In the centre of Rossio stands the statue of King Dom Pedro IV on top of a column, hence Praça Dom Pedro IV being Rossio’s other name.
+In the centre of Rossio stands the statue of King Dom Pedro IV on top of a column, after whom the square takes its official name.
 Two Baroque fountains can be found on either side.
 The Portuguese calçada (traditional pavement featuring mosaics of limestone and black basalt) dates back from the nineteenth century.
-On the north side of the square stands the National Theatre.
+The impressive building on the north side is the National Theatre.